newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 - Uses shaded package: `com.newrelic.agent.deps.caffeine3.com.github.benmanes.caffeine.cache.*`
 - Identical API to Caffeine2CollectionFactory but uses newer Caffeine version

+##### A Note on CaffeineXCollectionFactory Tests

+The code includes a comprehensive test suite for Caffeine2CollectionFactory but not for Caffeine3CollectionFactory (intentionally).
+Both implementations provide identical behavior from the consumer's perspective, differing only in the underlying Caffeine version.

 ### AgentCollectionFactory (`newrelic-agent`)

 Runtime delegation layer with two implementations: